imagej/imagej.github.io/_pages/scripting/pyimagej.md

 {% include link-banner url="https://pypi.org/project/pyimagej/" %}

-## Citing
+## Publication

-To cite PyImageJ, for the moment, you can use:
+To cite PyImageJ, you can use:

 {% include citation %}

-A PyImageJ paper is forthcoming.